Complementarity (molecular biology): DNA and RNA base pair complementarity

 Complementarity of DNA strands in a double helix make it possible to use one strand as a template to construct the other.
 This principle plays an important role in DNA replication, setting the foundation of heredity by explaining how genetic information can be passed down to the next generation.
 Complementarity is also utilized in DNA transcription, which generates an RNA strand from a DNA template.
 In addition, human immunodeficiency virus, a single-stranded RNA virus, encodes an RNA-dependent DNA polymerase (reverse transcriptase) that uses complementarity to catalyze genome replication.
 The reverse transcriptase can switch between two parental RNA genomes by copy-choice recombination during replication.

 DNA repair mechanisms such as proof reading are complementarity based and allow for error correction during DNA replication by removing mismatched nucleobases.
 In general, damages in one strand of DNA can be repaired by removal of the damaged section and its replacement by using complementarity to copy information from the other strand, as occurs in the processes of mismatch repair, nucleotide excision repair and base excision repair.

 Nucleic acids strands may also form hybrids in which single stranded DNA may readily anneal with complementary DNA or RNA.
 This principle is the basis of commonly performed laboratory techniques such as the polymerase chain reaction, PCR.

 Two strands of complementary sequence are referred to as sense and anti-sense.
 The sense strand is, generally, the transcribed sequence of DNA or the RNA that was generated in transcription, while the anti-sense strand is the strand that is complementary to the sense sequence.

 Self-complementarity and hairpin loops

 Self-complementarity refers to the fact that a sequence of DNA or RNA may fold back on itself, creating a double-strand like structure.
 Depending on how close together the parts of the sequence are that are self-complementary, the strand may form hairpin loops, junctions, bulges or internal loops.
-RNA is more likely to form these kinds of structures due to base pair binding not seen in DNA, such as guanine binding with uracil.
+RNA is more likely to form these kinds of structures due to base pair binding not seen in DNA, such as adenine binding with uracil.

 Regulatory functions

-Complementarity can be found between short nucleic acid stretches and a coding region or an transcribed gene, and results in base pairing.
+Complementarity can be found between short nucleic acid stretches and a coding region or a transcribed gene, and results in base pairing.
 These short nucleic acid sequences are commonly found in nature and have regulatory functions such as gene silencing.